Close Menu

 This article is over 2 years old and may contain outdated information.

 Want to know how to get Force Gun in Dead Space Remake?
 Departing to the USG Ishimura’s call for help, Isaac Clarke had no idea what dangers awaited him inside this spaceship.
 And although the crew turned into vile and dangerous Necromorphs, their weapons remained unscathed.
 As you progress through the game, you can collect seven unique weapons, but if you like Shotguns, then Force Gun is what you need.
-Unfortunately for fans of close-range shooting, you can’t get Force Gun in Dead Space Remake too early in the story, but we’ll tell you where to look.
+Unfortunately for fans of close-range combat, you can’t get Force Gun in Dead Space Remake too early in the story, but we’ll tell you where to look.

 Where to Find Force Gun in Dead Space Remake